cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/02_users.md

     {% include img.html src="../../images/Users04.gif" alt="Editing Users" %}

-2. Use the provided options to edit the server:
+2. Use the provided options to edit the user:
    - __Edit__ - Opens the user's configuration, which you can edit.
    - __Grand admin rights__ - Grants the given user the network administrator rights.
    - __Revoke admin rights__ - Removes the network administrator rights from the given user.